mosahle7/Obsidian-Notes/RAG/Week-2.md

 **Semantic Search:**

-Generate vectors by running doc and prompt through a mathematical model called an embedding model, it map tokens to a location in space, represented by a vector
+Generate vectors by running doc and prompt through a mathematical model called an embedding model, it maps tokens to a location in space, represented by a vector

 **Measuring Vector Distance:**
 Euclidean Distance